Prem-ium/Spotify-Wrapped-365/README.md

 `APPRISE_ALERTS`:  Full list of services and their URLs available here: [found here on Apprise wiki](https://github.com/caronc/apprise/wiki).

+`TZ`: Your desired Time-Zone.
+Should be formatted from the [IANA TZ Database](https://www.iana.org/time-zones).
+Defaults to `America/New York`

 `GSPREAD_KEYS`: Your Google Service Account JSON contents obtained via OAuth 2.0 Client ID in Credentials of Google Cloud API.